jonchang/fishtree/README.md

 # fishtree

-The goal of `fishtree` is to provide an easy interface to the Fish Tree of Life API.
+The goal of `fishtree` is to provide an easy interface to the Fish Tree of Life API, to download taxonomies, phylogenies, diversification rate information, and other data for ray-finned fishes.

 ## Example